Shanidek321/DataCleaning/README.md

 # DataCleaning
-<h3> Using Dataset that includes information about Nashville Housing and has data about every transaction that occured up until 2019 from excel file,
+<h3> Using Dataset that includes information about Nashville Housing and has data about every transaction that occurred up until 2019 from excel file,
 and cleaning the unnecessary data using SQL</h3>
 <h4> What has been cleaned:</h4>
 - Changing the date format
 <br>
-- Seperating the property address into individual columns (address,city and state)
+- Separating the property address into individual columns (address,city and state)
 <br>
-- Seperating the owner address into individual columns (address,city and state)
+- Separating the owner address into individual columns (address,city and state)
 <br>
 - Removing duplicates records
 <br>